What Is A Carbon Footprint?

 The carbon footprint of a car includes but isn’t limited to:

-Sourcing of materials that make up the car and it’s parts like it’s tires
+Sourcing of materials that make up the car and it’s parts, like it’s tires

 Manufacturing of the car and it’s parts

-Operating of the car – like for example emissions that come out of a car’s exhaust from the burning of fuel.
-This can be considered direct emissions
+Direct emissions that come out of a car’s exhaust from the combustion of petroleum based fuel

 Upkeep of the car – washing, cleaning, servicing, repairing, modifications, and so on